-- Review secondary sources of information on impacts of the agricultural credits on biodiversity at international, national and sub-national level - Develop indicators for assessment of the subsidy focusing biodiversity and gender impacts - Select at-least one district for the in-depth field study in the Province 1 and Province 2 of Nepal - Map sequential processes of the subsidy distribution, including role of different tiers of the government in the agricultural credit distribution - Map commercial and subsistence farmers accessing subsidized agricultural credits in consultations with the commercial banks of the Nepal focusing on high value agriculture crops (vegetable farming) and livestock farming (meat and milk production) - Undertake interview with at-least 5 farmers (subsistence) and 10 enterprises (commercial) accessing the agricultural credits from each selected district to understand biodiversity impacts, including measures followed for environment and social safeguards - Conduct interviews of farmers, agriculture research institution, environmental experts to understand the biodiversity impacts of the agricultural sector focusing on high value crops (vegetable farming) and livestock farming (meat and milk production), including compliance of safeguard measures - Prepare inception report including details workplan with clear methodology for the study, following the BIOFIN workbook and desk review of similar studies - · Produce an outline, draft and final study report in close collaboration with national and Global BIOFIN team - Share the findings at the national stakeholders, especially with the study team - Prepare a small policy brief for dissemination
+- Review secondary sources of information on impacts of the agricultural credits on biodiversity at international, national and sub-national level - Develop indicators for assessment of the subsidy focusing biodiversity and gender impacts - Select at-least one district for the in-depth field study in the Province 1 and Province 2 of Nepal - Map sequential processes of the subsidy distribution, including role of different tiers of the government in the chemical fertilizers - Map commercial and subsistence farmers and quantity of the chemical fertilizers, including quantity of subsidized and un-subsidized fertilizer (e.g. Fertiliser illegally import from India) - Document current level of chemical fertilizer use small farmers in selected cereals (Paddy, Maize and Wheat) and vegetables (cultivated at commercial scale) - Undertake rapid interview with at-least 15 farmers (cereal crop cultivation) and 15 farmers involved in commercial cultivation (high value crops, e.g. vegetables) from each selected district to understand biodiversity impacts, including measures followed for environment safeguard - Conduct interviews of farmers, cooperatives, agriculture research institution, environmental experts to understand the biodiversity impacts of chemical fertilizer use - Prepare inception report including details workplan with clear methodology for the study, following the BIOFIN workbook and desk review of similar studies - Produce an outline, draft and final study report in guidance of with national and Global BIOFIN team - Integrate comments and suggestions of stakeholders, including study team - Share the findings at the national stakeholders - Prepare a small policy brief for dissemination